 For relatively long pulses, the many oscillations of the interferometric autocorrelation trace can be averaged out.
 In that case, the peak signal is three times the background (not four times, due to the non-sinusoidal oscillation).

 Owing to its simpler setup, interferometric autocorrelators are more suitable than intensity autocorrelators for measuring very small (few-femtosecond) pulse durations.
 In particular, the above-mentioned geometric effect is avoided.
 However, other methods of pulse characterization (e.g. FROG or SPIDER) are more precise in the regime below 10 fs.

-The choice of a suitable nonlinear crystal and the crystal thickness involves various considerations, in the femtosecond regime particularly concerning group velocity mismatch.
+The choice of a suitable nonlinear crystal and the crystal thickness involves various considerations e.g. concerning phase matching.
+In the femtosecond regime, the group velocity mismatch is also particularly important, potentially limiting the temporal resolution.
 Thin KDP crystals are a good choice for pulse durations down to a few femtoseconds.
 Lithium iodate (LiIO3) is also often used due to its particularly wide phase-matching bandwidth.

 Autocorrelators Based on Two-photon Absorption

 Particularly compact and simple autocorrelators can be constructed using photodiodes with large band gap materials, where only two-photon absorption in the photodiode contributes to the photocurrent, whereas there is no linear response due to the too small photon energy.
 Such two-photon detectors sometimes allow for a very wide optical measurement bandwidth.